dabit3/aws-appsync-react-workshop/README.md

 Finally, we can click __Save and Deploy__ to deploy our application!

 Now, we can push updates to Master to update our application.

+## Amplify DataStore

+To implement a GraphQL API with Amplify DataStore, check out the tutorial [here](https://github.com/dabit3/amplify-datastore-example)

 ## Removing Services